sez11a/liferay-docs/discover/deployment/articles/02-installing-liferay/01-preparing-for-install.markdown

 @product@ takes care of just about everything.
 You only need to take two simple steps:

+1. Consult your database vendor's documentation about the database's default query result order (e.g., case-sensitive or case-insensitive).
+Note how to configure the default order.

+    +$$$

+    **Important**: The default query result order varies by database vendor.
+    Here are some examples of result order.

+    Case-sensitive:

+        111
+        222
+        AAA
+        BBB
+        aaa
+        bbb

+    Case-insensitive:

+        111
+        222
+        AAA
+        aaa
+        BBB
+        bbb

+    $$$

-1. Create a blank database encoded with the character set UTF-8. @product@ is a multilingual application and needs UTF-8 encoding to display all of its supported character sets.
+2. Create a blank database encoded with the character set UTF-8. @product@ is a multilingual application and needs UTF-8 encoding to display all of its supported character sets.

 2. Create a database user for accessing this database.
 Grant this database user all rights, including the rights to create and drop tables, to the blank